Dark-Skinned People Don’t Need Sunscreen?

 Is it Neglect or Ignorance?

-Luckily, we’re here to tell you that sun immunity IS NOT real.
-But wait, if we are not immune, what are we?
+Luckily, we’re here to tell you: sun immunity is NOT real.
+So if we’re not immune — what are we?

 Resilient, Not Immune: